RedaKaafarani1/cpp-simple-chat-app/README.md

 ## How to rebuild?

 If you change the code in any way, you can simple rebuild using `make`.
-Make sure CMAKE is installed on your machine.
+Make (no pun intended) sure CMAKE is installed on your machine.